 Taurine and Obesity

-Taurine is essential for your overall health because it aids in the fight against obesity.
+Taurine is essential for your overall health because it aids in the fight against obesity, according to Dr. Axe.
 Since every area of your physical body is impacted by cellulite, mainly due to the abdominal fat storage that generates inflammation, taking 3 grams of taurine daily for seven weeks can result in a significant reduction of body weight, as research confirms.

 Various studies on animals support the lipid-lowering and anti-obese capacities of taurine when combined with other products and also when it was used alone, as well as taurine’s ability to improve tolerance to glucose.